Skip to product information

 London, 1878

-These are the stories of the ruined vicar’s daughters, kidnapped baronesses, and enterprising lady’s maids who seek to turn the tables on those responsible for their fall from grace…
+Ruined vicar's daughters, kidnapped baronesses, and enterprising lady's maids seek to turn the tables on those responsible for their fall from grace and to find their own happily-ever-after.

 Book 1 - Saving Grace